canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report-advanced.md

   ```

 - The [can-define-stream-kefir] module adds a `map.toStream` method which is an alias for
   `canStream.toStream`.
-Use it to create streams from properties an events on a map instance like:
+Use it to create streams from properties and events on a map instance like:

   ```js
   var Person = can.DefineMap.extend({